mdbergmann/cl-gserver/README.markdown

 ### Comparison with Akka

 A similar test with Akka on the JVM (Java 8) manages to process 8 million messages in ~4.5 seconds.
 Which is still a good portion faster than what CL can do.

+## Alternatives

+**STMX (transactional memory)**

+I've also experimented with [stmx](https://github.com/cosmos72/stmx).
+This project has a fifo queue ('tfifo') that works with transactional memory.

+But timing were by far not as good as with a locking queue.
+On SBCL, I could only try with 800_000 messages using 8 threads.
+The value of above, 8 million message couldn't be handled for some reason.
+But the timing for 800_000 message shows that stmx on SBCL is at least 5 times slower that the locking cons-queue.

+However, stmx, or transational memory in general is an alternative option to deal with state in multi-threaded environments.